pojntfx/uni-hacking-notes/docs/main.md

 	# ...
 ```

-Let's look at `db_connect.php` to see if we can find the DB credentials:
+After this, I proceeded to look at the included `db_connect.php` file to search for DB credentials:

 ```shell
 export FILE='/var/www/scheduling/admin/db_connect.php'